ronkok/Hurmet/test/Markdown test doc.md

 >
 > The Hurmet schema for blockquote is the template for other special divs.

+> A second blockquote

+¶

+> [!NOTE]
+> A note alert contains information the user should notice even if skimming.
+>
+> An alert can contain multiple paragraphs.

+> [!TIP]
+> Optional information to help a user be more successful.

+> [!IMPORTANT]
+> Essential information required for user success.

+> [!WARNING]
+> Negative potential consequences of an action.

+> Check a blockquote after an alert.

 ### TeX

 Hurmet reads inline TeX written between `$` delimiters:\